amoeri/three-mens-morris/README.md

 - `human` to play through the CLI
 - `random` for Rando the random Bot
 - `minimax` for minimax algorithm, max depth can be set in `play.py` as the second parameter of the `Minimax()` constructor.
 It has a default value of `7`.
-- `reader-minimax` for a minimax player that uses the opening book `openings.book` and falls back to standard minimax when it reaches an unknown position.
+- `reader+minimax` for a minimax player that uses the opening book `openings.book` and falls back to standard minimax when it reaches an unknown position.
-- `reader-random` same principle as `reader-minimax` but falls back to the random bot.
+- `reader+random` same principle as `reader+minimax` but falls back to the random bot.

 `NUMBEROFGAMES` defines how many games will be played.
 Players will alternate their starting turn.
 Default value is `1`.
 `play.py` will also print whenever a game is started and ended to the terminal, aswell as a score total if more than one game is played.

+`tournament.py` let all bots play against one another and saves the result in `tournament.results`.
+The participating bots are declared in the constant `PARTICIPATING_AGENT_IDENTIFIERS`.

+`py tournament.py [NUMBEROFGAMES]`

+`NUMBEROFGAMES` defines how many games will be played per bot encounter.

 ### Agents
 Any agent can be added playing different strategies.